 The Coalition government launched different initiatives to incentivise private non-bank lenders to invest in SMEs (UK Government, 2015).
 To help with financing new businesses, the Coalition government set up the Business Finance Partnership to invest £1.2 billion in increasing lending to small and medium-sized businesses from sources other than banks.
 Moreover, in November 2011, the Business Angel Co-Investment Fund was launched.
 This fund invests with syndicates of business angels in England who are interested in investing in SMEs.
-Finally, in 2006-7 the Enterprise Capital Funds program was launched, providing venture capital investment for early-stage, innovative small and medium-sized businesses angel and venture capital market to emerge and then also channelled public funds to SMEs and start-ups through these channels, thereby avoiding the problem of having to pick winners or write extensive protocols to administer subsidies and grants.
+Finally, in 2006-7 the Enterprise Capital Funds program was launched, providing venture capital investment for early-stage, innovative small and medium-sized businesses with high growth potential.
+That is, the successive governments in the UK first allowed a private business angel and venture capital market to emerge and then also channelled public funds to SMEs and start-ups through these channels, thereby avoiding the problem of having to pick winners or write extensive protocols to administer subsidies and grants.

 Considerable efforts were also made to get banks to lend to SMEs (UK Government, 2015).
 For example, in 2009, the Small Firms Loans Guarantee was replaced by Enterprise Finance Guarantee (EFG).
 This loan guarantee scheme allowed banks and other lenders to offer small businesses, which lack security or a proven track record, a normal, secured commercial loan.
 In the financial crisis, however, lending to business in general and SMEs in particular slumped in the UK as in the rest of Europe.
-Therefore, in late 2010 the Business Finance Taskforce was set up by the five major banks with coordination of the British Bankers Association to set out how banks could repair their relationship with small businesses.
+Therefore, in late 2010 the Business Finance Taskforce was set up by the five major banks with coordination of the British Bankers Association (BBA) to set out how banks could repair their relationship with small businesses.